 - High-Quality Make-up.
-Teens aren’t typically concerned about the health aspect of what they put on into their daily hygiene ritual.
+Teens aren’t typically concerned about the health aspect of what they put on into their daily hygiene rituals.
 Now is a great time to get them used to using good quality, good for them products.
 The difference in the way skin feels and responds to a product is huge, so if they get used to good quality now, it will help them avoid the cheap toxic junk.
-I like Honeybee Gardens.

 - Coupons.
 Homemade coupons are the bomb!
 Imagine your teen getting an “I’ll make your favorite dinner.”
 (For mine, they would skip dinner and ask for Cinnamon Rolls!)
 “One night 30 minute later curfew” “1:1 basketball with Dad”.